 For something a little bit special the park offers 20-minute animal encounters for an extra charge.
 There is also a photo centre offering the unique opportunity to purchase photos with

 I’d recommend Oakvale Wildlife Park for kids of all ages and a visit would certainly make a memorable day out for a playgroup or mother’s group.

 Address: 3 Oakvale Drive, Salt Ash, New South Wales

 Transport Options: Port Stephens Coaches have direct services from Wickham Interchange.
 The bust stops at the intersection of Nelson Bay Road and Oakvale Drive.
 It’s a

 Hours: Open every day 10am – 5pm, except Christmas Day and Anzac Day (café hours are 10.30am – 3pm)

 Amenities: Disabled toilets and baby change areas, warm showers at Splash Bay

 Cost: Adult $29.50, Child 3-16 $17.50, Pensioner/Senior $25.50, children under 3 are free, family tickets available

 For more information, visit the Oakvale Wildlife Park website.

-Disclosure: Newy with Kids received complimentary admission to Oakvale Wildlife Park for review purposes.
+Disclosure: Newy with Kids received complimentary admission to Oakvale Wildlife Park in October 2019 for review purposes.
 However, all opinions are our own.